-The brands that are the most successful at content marketing have two common denominators: high-quality, brand-owned content and a process for extending the life of that content through earned media.
+The brands that are the most successful at content marketing have two common denominators: high-quality, brand-owned content (that aligns with their vision and mission) and a process for extending the life of that content through earned media.
 While it’s easy to pursue owned and earned media channels independently, marrying the two can have a profound effect on your brand’s digital footprint and your authority in your industry.

 First, let’s define each type of content:

 - Owned media (aka on-page content) encompasses all brand-owned content: your website, blog posts, ebooks, etc. Brands can exercise the most control over owned content assets.

 - Earned media (aka off-page) is content outside of the hands of your brand.
 Think word-of-mouth and influencer marketing via shares and mentions and, in a more traditional sense, coverage secured via media relations.
 Influencers, journalists and the general public can influence earned media assets.

 Combining the forces of earned and owned content leads to more brand mentions, awareness and influence, all top-of-the-funnel operatives.
 So how do you get there?
 Follow these steps to master it: